Tips on paying for summer camp

 Contents

-How much do camps cost?
+How much does summer camp cost?

 What's included in the base camp fee?